smart-fun/smartGL/DOCUMENTATION.md

 ![alt text](extras/2d3d_screenshot.png?raw=true "Sprite & Object 3D")

+More advanced Tutorials will be put in the Wiki later.

 ## Installation with gradle

 Add the following maven{} line to your **PROJECT** build.gradle file